alanisaac/k8s-observability/README.md

 ### Kibana
 - Set up a port forward for Kibana for `5601:5601`
 - Navigate to http://localhost:5601
-- Set up the default index pattern as `filebeat-*`
+- Set up the default index pattern as `logstash-*`

 ## Notes
 - This helmfile has been tweaked to support Docker Desktop.
 For example: